 As you may already know, I LOVE incorporating centers into my classroom learning for so many reasons!
-Centers in the classroom are fun and exciting for students, they can help you differentiate the learning in your classroom so all your students get what they need, and they can be easily changed out each month to keep engagement high!
+Using centers for your classroom can help you differentiate the learning in your classroom so all your students get what they need Plus, they can be easily changed out each month to keep engagement high!
+Choosing the right centers for your classroom may feel a little daunting at first, so I wanted to help you out and share the different types of centers I have used and what I like about them!

 Whether you are just starting out in your teaching career or you’re simply looking for more centers to use in your classroom to help your students practice new skills, help review skills, or give students the opportunity to work collaboratively with their classmates, you’re in the right place!

-Choosing the right centers for your classroom may feel a little daunting at first, so I wanted to help you out and share the different types of centers I have used and what I like about them!
-Once you have tried a few centers with your students, you can get a better idea of what works best for you and your students, and keep them going year after year.
+Once you have tried a few centers with your class, you can get a better idea of what works best for you and your students, and keep them going year after year.
 Here’s a look at some of my favorite low prep center activities I have used successfully in my classroom over the years.

 Centers are a designated space within your classroom for students to work semi-independently or with a small group to review information or a skill they have previously learned.